 Computer makers expected to sell 22 million Ultrabooks in 2012.
-Maybe we should say “hoped” to sell.
+Maybe we should say “they hoped” to sell that many ultrabooks.

 Next year doesn’t look any better.
 Analysts at IHS iSuppli told Computerworld they cut the forecast for 2013 sales from 61 million to 44 million.

 This shouldn’t surprise anyone.
-Tablets and smartphones mean nobody needs more than one PC any more.
-People are so much jettisoning PCs as not getting a second, mobile PC.
+With large numbers of tablets and smartphones in circulation, nobody needs more than one PC any more.
+People are not so much jettisoning PCs as not getting a second, laptop PC.

 There’s one other thing.
 Ultrabooks are relatively expensive – prices in New Zealand start at around $1000 and the models start to get interesting at around $1400.
 You can get a lot of tablet for that money.